About Right from the Start

 Rachel McClary is a British Early Education Consultant, writer and mother of three, currently living in the Seattle area.
 A qualified teacher with a Masters Degree in Psychology of Education, Rachel has worked in play work and education, as a teacher and manager, for a research project supporting young children on the autistic spectrum and for a local authority as an advisor for early education and special education.

-Rachel is a singer who runs parent and toddler music groups and pre-school music sessions and play based workshops for under-5’s.
+Rachel is a singer who runs parent and toddler music groups and pre-school music sessions, play based workshops for under-5’s and has recently started a quartet of women singers.
 She home pre-schooled her youngest children for one year and her ultimate ambition ( apart from appearing on Sesame Street) is to have a pre-school of her own.

 Rachel provides tailor-made training courses, information events for parents and consultancy for Early Education settings.
 Rachel writes articles and support materials and is a regular contributor to Parentmap magazine.